 To invite dancers to your HUD, click on the INV tab.

-This tab will display anyone within range to invite, listing the closest people first.
+This tab will display up to 16 avatars within range to invite.
 When you click on their name, it will send them a dance invitation to accept.
 A message appears in local chat when the invitation is sent, and another message appears when they accept.

 I highly recommend inviting people one by one, watching invitation to make sure they accept.
 By following this method, you should find most if not all you invited are ready to dance.